Murder of Billie-Jo Jenkins: First trial

 At his trial in 1998, the prosecution revealed that 158 bloodstains were found on the shoes, trousers and jacket of Siôn, and stated that this was impact spatter resulting from the assault on Billie-Jo.
 Forensic scientists had told the police that they believed the pattern of the blood was the result of impact spatter.
 The bloodstains had the appearance of a fine spray, and two expert scientific witnesses stated that the appearance and distribution of the pattern was consistent with the suggestion that Siôn was the attacker.
-Both agreed that it was "typical" of the fine backspatter you would find on an assailant when a weapon impacted with an already bloodied surface.
+Both agreed that it was "typical" of the fine backspatter one would find on an assailant when a weapon impacted with an already bloodied surface.
 The defence called on two of their own scientific witnesses, yet both stated that the evidence was "not inconsistent" with Siôn being the attacker.

 Siôn claimed that any blood found on his clothing was as a result of him trying to help her.
 However, forensic experts said that similar stains were not found on both of the paramedics or the neighbour who had tried to save her, and that in fact no blood had been found on their clothing at all.
 The defence carried out experiments to try and prove that the blood could have got onto him from Billie-Jo breathing out onto him as she died.

 However, one paediatrician called the defence "impossible" and the pathologist concluded that her injuries would have been so severe that she would not have been physically able to take the breaths to be able to do this and described the experiments as "wholly unrealistic".
 He stated that she would have had to have inhaled 2.2 litres of air to be able to exhale forcefully enough for the blood to spatter, and said this was "highly unlikely".
 He stated that, if this was the case, she would have clearly been seen to have been still breathing, which no witness says she was.
 Ultimately, he concluded:

-Jenkins claimed at trial that Billie-Jo could be disobedient and "impatient", stating: "She would simply destroy items of clothing or hurt herself, ripping the heads off dolls... if she was asked to do something she might not do it.
+Siôn claimed at trial that Billie-Jo could be disobedient and "impatient", stating: "She would simply destroy items of clothing or hurt herself, ripping the heads off dolls... if she was asked to do something she might not do it.
 And if she did something she might become impatient."